deewondev/Git/git_cli_github.md

 This command creates a new branch.

 Usage: git branch -d [branch name]
+This command deletes the feature branch from command line.

+Usage: git push origin --delete [branch name]
-This command deletes the feature branch.
+This command deletes the feature branch from github directly

 *git checkout